jqueuniet/netbox-go/apiv3_5/docs/ContentType.md

 ### NewContentType

-`func NewContentType(id int32, url string, display string, appLabel string, model string, ) *ContentType`
+`func NewContentType(id int32, url string, appLabel string, model string, ) *ContentType`

 NewContentType instantiates a new ContentType object This constructor will assign default values to properties that have it defined,